SergioEstevao11/FEUP-COMP/README.md

 For this project, you need to install [Java](https://jdk.java.net/), [Gradle](https://gradle.org/install/), and [Git](https://git-scm.com/downloads/) (and optionally, a [Git GUI client](https://git-scm.com/downloads/guis), such as TortoiseGit or GitHub Desktop).
 Please check the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for Java and Gradle versions.

+##GROUP: 9G

+- André Santos, up201907879, <GRADE\>, 25%
+- João Andrade, up201905589, <GRADE\>, 25%
+- Sérgio Estêvão, up201905680, <GRADE\>, 25%
+- Sofia Germer, up201907461, <GRADE\>, 25%

+GLOBAL Grade of the project: <0 to 20>

+##SUMMARY:
+(Describe what your tool does and its main features.)

+##SEMANTIC ANALYSIS:
+(Refer the semantic rules implemented by your tool.)

+##CODE GENERATION:
+(describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

+##PROS:
+(Identify the most positive aspects of your tool)

+##CONS:
+(Identify the most negative aspects of your tool)

 ## Project setup

 There are three important subfolders inside the main folder.
 First, inside the subfolder named ``javacc`` you will find the initial grammar definition.
 Then, inside the subfolder named ``src`` you will find the entry point of the application.
 Finally, the subfolder named ``tutorial`` contains code solutions for each step of the tutorial.
 JavaCC21 will generate code inside the subfolder ``generated``.